aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 This folder contains examples of SCPs that enforce resource and network perimeter controls.
 These examples do not represent a complete list of valid data access patterns, and they are intended for you to tailor and extend them to suit the needs of your environment.

-For your network perimeter, this folder has examples of policies for enforcing controls on specific service roles and IAM principals tagged with the `data-perimeter-include` tag set to `true`.
+For your network perimeter, this folder has examples of policies for enforcing controls on specific service roles and IAM principals tagged with the `dp:include:network` tag set to `true`.
 Some AWS services use [service roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) to perform tasks on your behalf.
 Some service roles are designed to be used by a service to directly call other services on your behalf as well as to make API calls from your code (for example, an [AWS Lambda](https://aws.amazon.com/lambda/) function role is used to publish logs to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) and to make calls to AWS APIs from the Lambda function code).
 Because these services allow code execution, it is possible for a user to obtain the credentials associated with a service role.
 Therefore, you may want to enforce the use of such credentials from expected networks only.
 This folder provides examples for how to achieve this with [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/).
 Policy examples in this folder do not enforce network perimeter controls on any other IAM principals.

 Use the following example SCPs individually or in combination:

 * [resource_perimeter_policy](resource_perimeter_policy.json) – Enforces resource perimeter controls on all principals within your Organizations organization.
-* [network_perimeter_policy](network_perimeter_policy.json) – Enforces network perimeter controls on IAM principals tagged with the `data-perimeter-include` tag set to `true`.
+* [network_perimeter_policy](network_perimeter_policy.json) – Enforces network perimeter controls on IAM principals tagged with the `dp:include:network` tag set to `true`.
 * [network_perimeter_ec2_policy](network_perimeter_ec2_policy.json) – Enforces network perimeter controls on service roles used by Amazon EC2 instances.
 * [data_perimeter_governance_policy_1](data_perimeter_governance_policy_1.json) and [data_perimeter_governance_policy_2](data_perimeter_governance_policy_2.json) – Include statements to secure tags that are used for authorization controls.
 These SCPs also include statements that should be included in your data perimeter to account for specific data access patterns that are not covered by primary data perimeter controls.